monarch-initiative/ontogpt/docs/setup.md

 where `extra_name` is one of the following:

 * `docs` - dependencies for building documentation
-* `huggingface` - dependencies for accessing LLMs from HuggingFace Hub, remotely or locally
 * `recipes` - dependencies for recipe scraping and parsing
 * `textract` - the textract plugin
 * `web` - dependencies for the web application